MattSturgeon/com.valvesoftware.Steam.Utility.steamtinkerlaunch/README.md

 8. Run `flatpak list --user | grep steamtinkerlaunch` to double check that it is installed.

 9. Open the Steam Flatpak.
-You can run it from the application menu or by running `flatpak run com.valvesoftware.Steam` in the terminal.
+You can run it from the application menu or by running ``flatpak run --branch=test --arch=x86_64 --command=/app/bin/steam-wrapper --file-forwarding com.valvesoftware.Steam` in the terminal.

 10. Right click the game you want to test, then click "Properties", select "Compatibilty", and check "Force the use of a specific compatibility tool" and select "Steam Tinker Launch" from the dropdown.